ceigh/git-hours/README.md

 ## Installation

-As a main dependency i use [libgit2](https://github.com/libgit2/libgit2), to you need to install it in your system first.
+As a main dependency i use [libgit2](https://github.com/libgit2/libgit2), so you need to install it in your system first.

 After it, you can just